 While it's not possible to travel directly from Auckland to Queenstown by bus, you can combine long-distance bus services through the North and South Islands.
 As with the suggested driving itinerary above, making the trip by bus is best spread over several weeks, stopping at points of attraction along the way.

 To make this trip a bit faster, go straight through from Auckland to Wellington on day or overnight buses, cross the Cook Strait on a ferry, and then travel directly from Picton to Christchurch.
-From Christchurch you'll need to change buses to continue the journey to Queenstown.
-If you wanted to go along the West Coast from Picton, you'd need to change buses in Franz Josef.
+From Christchurch, you'll need to change buses to continue the journey to Queenstown.
+If you wanted to go along the West Coast from Picton, you'd need to change buses in Franz Josef / Waiau.